zalyoung/gitlab-handbook/content/handbook/company/working-groups/task-groups/bootstrap-vue-removal.md

    1. Directives are moved to the `/src` folder.
    2. Components, plugins, mixins, and constants are rewritten using the 'usual' Vue 2 Options API syntax and moved to the `/src` folder.
 5. The directory `/src/vendor/bootstrapvue` is removed.
-6. Bootstrap CSS Utilities are replaced with (TailwindCSS) GitLab CSS Utilities: [Epic &15271](https://gitlab.com/groups/gitlab-org/-/epics/15271)
+6. Bootstrap CSS Utilities in GitLab UI are replaced with (TailwindCSS) GitLab CSS Utilities: [Epic &15765](https://gitlab.com/groups/gitlab-org/-/epics/15765).

 ## Roles and Responsibilities